Post

 • Fill in the basic details (like hostname, password, etc.).
 You can name the container nextcloud-aio or something relevant.

 • Set up the resources like CPU, RAM, and Disk as per your needs.
+I used 4 cores and 8GB RAM - according to the Proxmox dashboard this is far more than I ever needed the last months.

 For example: